 Mr. Hawkins routinely reviews all his post-operative breast enlargement patients at 2 weeks for a wound check and at the 3-month stage.
 In the rare event of post operative complications occurring you can be assured that we will be on hand every step of the way to guide you through safely.
 During your stay you will also be fitted for a special bra that you should wear for approximately 4 weeks after your surgery to aid in your recovery.
 We also ask you to avoid exercise during your early recovery and to avoid lifting your arms above you head for the first 3-4 days.
 Most patients can resume normal physical exercise and sexual functioning within 4 weeks.

-Please feel free to contact Sally Phipps to arrange for an initial consultation to discuss your requirements in more detail and we look forward to seeing you soon.
+Please feel free to contact our team to arrange for an initial consultation to discuss your requirements in more detail and we look forward to seeing you soon.

 Click here for Mr Hawkins' FAQ Patient Information Sheet for Breast Enlargement Surgery